toledy/spotify/baseline_models.md

-###  Part (c) Multi-Linear Regression Model with Top Artists Counts Predictors
+###  Multi-Linear Regression Model with Top Artists Counts Predictors

-We continue to evaluate artist predictors in part (c).
-Here, top artists are defined differently from part (b).We first sum up the total number of followers for playlists that include an artist.
-Then, we rank the artists basing on the aggregated playlist followers.
-For part (c), the predictors are the number of top 10/10-20/20-30/30-40/40-50 artists that a playlist has.
+Next, we continue to evaluate artist predictors.
+Here, top artists are defined differently from above.
+Specifically, we first sum up the total number of followers for playlists that include an artist.
+Then, we rank the artists based on the aggregated playlist followers.
+The predictors are then the number of top 10/10-20/20-30/30-40/40-50 artists that a playlist has.

 From the regression result, we observe that $R^2$ training result is 0.0126 and the test result is -0.0312.
 The significant predictors includes only "top_30_40".
-It seems that part (c) $R^2$ test score are lower than that in part (b), indicating that part (b) artist predictors has more power in predicting playlist followers than predictors in part (c).
+It seems that the $R^2$ test score are lower than when using the one-hot encoded artist columns instead.
+This highlights the potential preference to use one-hot encoded artist variables going forward.